 Does the past influence the present?

-My 24 year old male patient, who has entered my most recent posts, looks to me to struggle with his issues, but he does not look to me for comfort.
-I characterize our relationship as one which involves a lot of mutual fondness.
+My 24-year-old male patient, who has entered my most recent posts, looks to me to struggle with his issues, but he does not look to me for comfort.
+I characterize our relationship as one that involves a lot of mutual fondness.
 He sees me as an intelligent participant in his life who helps him think and reflect on his life, but he also experiences me as emotionally distant.

 Transference, first described by Sigmund Freud, is a phenomenon in psychotherapy in which there is an unconscious redirection of feelings from one person to another.
 In his later writings, Freud learned that understanding the transference was an important piece of the psychotherapeutic work.

 In the case of this patient, he has a distant mom and a warm dad who he does not see very often.
 When his parents divorced, he and his mom developed an intense, but in his terms, a "weird" relationship.
 By "weird," he means that she took care of him, but she did not want to spend a lot of time with him.
 He came to understand that he was not "worthy" of her time.
 Although it would be too simple to say that he has made me into his mother, it does appear that he assumes that I cannot comfort him based on his childhood experience of his mother.

 I know that my critics are going to argue that perhaps I am a cold person and so this is not transference, but rather a repetition of his past.
 The question becomes how much is my patient responding to his past relationships and how much is he responding to the present connection.
 As with most things, the past and the present are now woven together and it becomes nearly impossible to sort out.
 Having said that, the idea that his childhood relationship with his mom has shaped his expectations of our therapeutic relationship may be worth exploring.